emcuttsy/monoglot-anxiety/content/english/blog/real-language-stories-french-fast-and-slow.md

 type = ""

 +++
-{{<notice note "About Real Language Stories">}}
+{{<notice note "Note from Elise">}}

-_This post is the first in the “Real Language Stories'' series, in which real language learners share their journeys with their first foreign languages in their own words._
+This post is the first in the “Real Language Stories'' series, in which real language learners share their journeys with their first foreign languages in their own words.

-_Have a story you’d like to share?
-Email_ [_hello@monoglotanxiety.com_](mailto:hello@monoglotanxiety.com) _to learn more._
+Have a story you’d like to share?
+Email [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com) to learn more.

 {{</ notice  >}}